 Rated (for players who are rated with the U.S. Chess Federation):

 Grades K-3 Open, Grades 4-6 <800, Grades 4-6 Open, Grades 7-9 Open, and Grades K-12 Open

-- Participation medals will be given to all participants after the tournament concludes.
+- Participation medals will be sent to all participants after the tournament concludes.

 - The March USCF supplement will be used to define the current rating for each participant.

 - Please treat all players and participants with RESPECT.

 Registration Information, Dates, and Fees